Stefan-Radu/lab-asd/README.md

 # DSA - prjects

-### 1st assignment - Comparison between sorting methods:
+### 1st assignment - Comparison between sorting methods
 Implemented a wide range of sorting methods and analyzed their time efficiency.
 Among the sorting algorithms used:
 * Min Sort